websanco/liferay-learn/docs/dxp/7.x/en/headless-delivery/producing-apis-with-rest-builder/implementing-a-new-api-with-rest-builder.md

     ![The newly deployed API (named Liferay.Headless.R3B2) is listed as a result from the command and is ready to use.](./implementing-a-new-api-with-rest-builder/images/01.png)

-1. Test the API by running the following command from your terminal:
+1. Test the API by running the following command from your terminal, substituting a number between 1 and 3 for `{fooId}`:

     ```bash
     curl -u 'test@liferay.com:test' "http://localhost:8080/o/headless-r3b2/v1.0/foo/{fooId}"
     ```

-    Substitute a number between 1 and 3 for `{fooId}`.
     The query returns a corresponding product's ID, name, and description wrapped in a JSON object:

     ```json
    {